zedseven/Romanization.NET/README.md

 A library for [romanization](https://en.wikipedia.org/wiki/Romanization) of widely-used languages using common romanization systems.

 Still a work in progress.
-Originally made as part of the [NUSRipper](https://github.com/zedseven/NusRipper) project.

 ## Supported Languages & Documentation
-At the moment Romanization.NET supports Chinese, Japanese, and Korean, with individual romanization systems supported for each.
+At the moment Romanization.NET supports Chinese, Japanese, Korean, and Russian, with individual romanization systems supported for each.

 For a comprehensive breakdown of supported languages and systems, [check out the full article](Documentation/articles/supported.md).